Manhattan Beach Pier at sunset over the Pacific

 Pass

-Manhattan Beach, Hermosa Beach, and Redondo Beach function as one connected coastal community.
+Manhattan Beach, Hermosa Beach, and Redondo Beach feel like one connected coastal community.
 People live in one, work in another, eat in a third, and walk the Strand between all three.
-But each city has its own business culture, its own streets, and its own rhythm.
-Beach Cities Pass brings them together as a single membership without flattening what makes each one different.
+Beach Cities Pass is a quiet, local-first way to keep showing up for the businesses and experiences that make these cities feel like home — without flattening what makes each one its own.

 Manhattan